lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 - Bluetooth headsets
 - Other space-limited portable applications

-In the PocketBeagle2, the BQ21040 is used to manage the charging of a single-cell Li-Ion or Li-Polymer battery.
+On PocketBeagle 2, the BQ21040 is used to manage the charging of a single-cell Li-Ion or Li-Polymer battery.
 The BQ21040's status indication feature provides feedback on the charging status and any fault conditions, making it easier to monitor the charging process.
-This integration of the BQ21040 in the PocketBeagle2 design enhances the device's portability and reliability, making it suitable for various applications that require battery power.
+This integration of the BQ21040 in PocketBeagle 2 design enhances the device's portability and reliability, making it suitable for various applications that require battery power.

 .. figure:: images/hardware-design/battery-charging.png